 This comparison shows how a similar function can be performed via different syntaxes.
 Particularly, we can see how the Python listing implies a more human-readable syntax, getting rid of machine-required punctuation, and thus facilitating the pronounciation out loud.
 In contrast, the C listing states the parts of the loop in an order that is not intuitive to human comprehension.
 Read out loud, the C listing would be equivalent to " For an index named i starting at 0, and while i is less than a value named max\_count, increase i by one on each iteration ", which focuses more on the index management than on the list itself; while the Python listing would read " for an item in my list ", much more concise and expressive.

-Referencing is a more complex problem than iterating187 .
+Referencing is a more complex problem than iterating187.
 It is a surface-level consequence of the use-mention problem referred to above, the separation between a name and its value, with the two being bound together by the address of the physical location in memory.
 As somewhat independent entities, it is possible to manipulate them separately, with consequences that are not intuitive to grasp.
 For instance, when one sees the name of a variable in a program text, is the name referencing the value of the variable, or the location at which this value is stored?
 Here, we need a mark which allows the programmer to tell the difference.
-Programming language notation attempts at remediating those issues by offering symbols to represent these differences, as we can see in .
+Programming language notation attempts at remediating those issues by offering symbols to represent these differences, as we can see in

 references-c

-int *pointer = &date; // `pointer` refers to the address where the value of `date` is stored, e.g. 0x5621
+intdate = 2046; // `date` refers to the literal value of the number 2046int *pointer = &date; // `pointer` refers to the address where the value of `date` is stored, e.g. 0x5621

 *pointer = 1996; // this accesses the value located at the memory address held by `pointer` (0x5621) and sets it to 1996